 It is, however, tasteless how the coffee is often “produced”:

 The collection of excreted beans from wild animals is, of course, time-consuming.
 Some producers therefore catch the animals and lock them into small cages – similar to chickens in Germany years ago and forbitten today.
 There the civets are fed only coffee beans.
 The consequences are malnutrition and strong physical and psychological suffering.
 Peta has reported.
+Read more details also on coffeeness.

 Since some farms offer their Kopi Luwak with false information on proper animal keeping or collection, one should be particularly careful when purchasing the civet coffee or leave the fingers off.